Thief in the night

 Prologue

-The gusts of wind from the gathering November storm batter her body.
-She can barely stand on the slope of the majestic sea wall that seems to taunt the sea, pounding wildly against the basalt, barely ten meters diagonally below her, to the utmost with its unyieldingness.
-She pulls her coat tighter, but the cold creeps into her body anyway.
+Gusts from the gathering November storm batter her body.
+She can barely stand on the slope of the majestic sea wall that seems to taunt the sea, which pounds wildly against the basalt ten meters below her – relentless, unyielding.
+She pulls her coat tighter, but the cold seeps in anyway.
 She feels the mist of the splashing seawater on her face and she sniffs the scent of salt and seaweed.
 “Come here, if you dare!” the wild waves seem to roar at her.
 “Come here!
 Then we’ll catch you after all!”

 She doesn’t let herself be intimidated.
 Not anymore.
 Not by the water.
 Not by her haunting ghost of the past, the two wide-open light blue eyes disappearing into the dark depths.
-Not by her parents, who left their crushingly heavy mark on her life with the bleak memory of their last-born, too often forgetting that they still had another child.
+Not by her parents, who left a crushing mark on her life with the bleak memory of their last-born, too often forgetting that they had another child.
 Not by any of her other family members, who would rather pretend she doesn’t exist.
 She’s old enough to finally not care about anything or anyone.
 Old enough to finally put everything in its place.

 She closes her eyes and hears the wind howling, just like then.
-She was six years old, and the world was a safe place – until that night, 72 years ago.
+She was six, and the world was a safe place – until that night, seventy-two years ago.

 Looming danger